Multiple zeta value cycles in low weight: Combinatorial situation

-A Lyndon word in $0$ and $1$ is a word in $0$ and $1$ strictly smaller than any of its no empty proper right factor for the lexicographic order with $0<1$.
-The standard factorization $[W]$ of a Lyndon word $W$ is defined inductively by $[0]=X_0$, $[1]=X_1$ and otherwise by $[W]=[[U],[V]]$ with $W=UV$, $U$ and $V$ nontrivial such that $V$ is minimal.
-The sets of Lyndon brackets $\{[W]\}$, that is Lyndon words in standard factorization, forms a basis of $\Lie(X_0,X_1)$ which can then be used to write the Lie bracket
+A Lyndon word in $0$ and $1$ is a word in $0$ and $1$ strictly smaller than any of its nonempty proper right factors for the lexicographic order with $0<1$ (for more details, see \cite{ReuFLA93}).
+The standard factorization $[W]$ of a Lyndon word $W$ is defined inductively by $[0]=X_0$, $[1]=X_1$ and otherwise by $[W]=[[U],[V]]$ with $W=UV$, $U$ and $V$ nontrivial and such that $V$ is minimal.
+The sets of Lyndon brackets $\{[W]\}$, that is Lyndon words in standard factorization, form a basis of $\Lie(X_0,X_1)$ which can then be used to write the Lie bracket

 with $U<V$ Lyndon words. \begin{exm}Lyndon words in letters $0<1$ in lexicographic order are up to weight $5$:

 \end{exm}